sopra-fs23-group-05/Client/README.md

 ## Introduction
 This project is an online version of the game Taboo.
-The objective of the game is for a designated "Clue-Giver" to describe a word without using five specified "taboo words", while his team members attempt to correctly guess the word.
+The objective of the game is for a designated "Clue-Giver" to describe a word without using five specified "taboo words", while his team members attempt to guess the word correctly.
 The game consists of multiple rounds, which users can determine the number of.
 Each round consists of two turns.
 In one turn, a team acts as the guessing team, while in the other turn, they become the Buzzer Team.
 The Buzzer Team's responsibility is to watch for any accidental use of the taboo words by the Clue-Giver.
 At the end of all the rounds, the team with the most correctly guessed words is declared the winner.